What is Travertine?

 The SCOF tests have been traditionally done on dry surfaces because it was assumed that all flooring surfaces, when wet, would be significantly below the minimum suggested SCOF of .50.
 But, one of the environmental factors that can influence SCOF is wetness, the most common source of this being water.
 Travertine tiles are slippery when wet, just as most glazed ceramic tiles, porcelain tiles, marble tiles, and granite tiles are.

-Just as a source of wetness can decrease an SCOF rating, some sealers can increase the SCOF rating of tile flooring.
-There are many “non-slip” coatings which can be applied to natural stone tiles that will increase their SCOF rating.
+Just as a source of wetness can decrease a SCOF rating, some sealers can increase the SCOF rating of tile flooring.
+Many “non-slip” coatings can be applied to natural stone tiles that will increase their SCOF rating.
 Applying a “Non-slip” coating or sealer can raise the SCOF by .10 to .30, depending on the product.

-Our polymer additive has a finished texture which is comparable to a very fine grit sandpaper.
+Our polymer additive has a finished texture that is comparable to very fine-grit sandpaper.
 Allowing your bare feet to be able to grip, without slipping and without scuffing the bottoms of your feet up!

 Nearly 90% of our estimates can be given based on a satellite imagery program, which allows us to take near-exact square footage measurements of your driveways or pool decks and patios.
 This makes our overhead expenses lower as we can give quotes with this program, which saves time and money for you altogether.
 Most quotes will be emailed to our customers the same day of the request with a very detailed description of our process and links to all of the products we would be using.